Tencent/PatrickStar/doc/optimization_options.md

 ## PatrickStar-related Optmizations

-1. Memory Allocation Caching.
-`--with_mem_cache`
-Use a cache to allocate and release chunk memory.
-The cache is a size-limited queue whose capacity is default as 2.
-It is helpful for Memory Saving Communication in distributed training.
-It avoids frequent release and allocates memory for remote chunks.
-See detail in #241.

-2. Hybrid ADAM:
-`--use_hybrid_adam`
-Place Optimizer States (OS) on both CPU and GPU.
-Part of ADAM computation is conducted on CPU and the rest of computation is on GPU.
-On the contrary, Zero-Offload does ADAM on CPU only.
-This technique is able to accelerate ADAM computation for relative small model.

-3. Activation Offload.
+1. Activation Offload.
 `--with_activation_offload`
 Offload activation to CPU.
 Must used in combination with activation checkpointing (a.k.a gradient checkpoint in PyTorch).

-4. Asyn Monitoring Memory with the Runtime Memory Tracer.
+1. Asyn Monitoring Memory with the Runtime Memory Tracer.
 `--with_async_mem_monitor`
 Async Sampling memory usage with an independent thread.
 It will bring a more accurate runtime memory usage statistics.
 If you turn off this flag, memory usage sampling will triggered at the exact moment before or after operators (submodule in PyTorch) computing.

-5. Static Partion.
+1. Static Partion.
 `--with_static_partition`
 PatirckStar is famous for dynamic partition model data.
 With help of this flag you can static partition model data between CPU and GPU.
 The max GPU used by chunks is `warmup_gpu_chunk_mem_ratio` * gpu_size.
 It is still better than Zero-Offload, which alway put all param and grad in GPU, to avoid OOM.
 It will lead to lower computing efficient than the default dynamic partition.
 But it is helpful to aggressively avoid OOM.

-6. Release Remote Chunk After Initialization.
+1. Release Remote Chunk After Initialization.
 `release_after_init`
 The is a computing efficient irrelevant option used for distributed training.
 It allocates memory for remote chunks but release it immediately.
 In this way, we can make sure the model parameter is randomly initialized the same as a serial version.
 Solve the problem with random seed.
 It is used in combination with the `--res_check` option to check the correctness of distributed training.

-7. Adjusting the quota of CPU and GPU memory of memory tracer.
+1. Adjusting the quota of CPU and GPU memory of memory tracer.
 We provide ways to adjust the CPU and GPU memory usage quota for the memory tracer.
 We did not expose this optimization as parameters passed through the command line.
 As shown in the pretrain_demo.py, there is a JSON config for the memory tracer setting.
 You can adjust the four ratio suffix values.

 `warmup_gpu_chunk_mem_ratio`: the max gpu memory of a GPU can be used for chunks during the warmup iteration.